A CLASSIC ON INTERNATIONAL RELATIONS

 12mo.
 In contemporary full calf with five raised bands and richly gilt spine.
 Traces from old paper-label pasted on to top of spine.
 Extremities with wear.
 Back board with scratches, spine-ends with loss of leather showing head-bands.
 Internally nice and clean.
 Title-page in red and black.
 (12), 252 pp.

-The uncommon first edition edition (published simultaneously in Paris, Amsterdam and Brussels, not priority has been established), of François de Callières influential treatise on diplomacy, considered a classic in the field of diplomacy.
+The uncommon first edition edition (published simultaneously in Paris, Amsterdam and Brussels, no priority has been established), of François de Callière's influential treatise on diplomacy, considered a classic in this field.

 François de Callières (1645–1717) was a prominent French diplomat, writer, and member of the French Academy.
 Callières served as a diplomat under King Louis XIV and was involved in several important negotiations during his career, including the Peace of Ryswick in 1697, which ended the Nine Years' War which this present work eventually became a product of.